SieglStefan/SpeedyWeatherEmulator.jl/docs/src/running_SWE.md

 This command creates a folder with one subdirectory per initial condition and stores the corresponding raw simulation output.

-Generating raw data can be slow and memory-intensive, since not only vorticity but also other prognostic variables are written to disk.
+Generating raw data can be slow and memory-intensive (few gigabytes), since not only vorticity but also other prognostic variables are written to disk.
 Output of diagnostic variables is disabled.
 It should therefore be used sparingly, ideally only when new datasets are absolutely required!
-Instead, it is strongly recommended to use `SimData` objects as often as possible.
+Instead, it is strongly recommended to use `SimData` objects (few megabytes) as often as possible.

+Furthermore, problems may arise if one attempts to delete the raw data within the same session in which they were generated.

 ### Structured Simulation Data
 In order to make use of raw data, it must be loaded into a `SimData` object, which is handled by a convenience constructor: